 When I started at Worcester, I knew things would be easier and we would see more of each other.
 Stafford is only an hour and a half on the train and a return only costs £12 – much more manageable!
 But for me, the best times would be when we’d see each other spur of the moment, when it wasn’t planned and I’d get a phone call saying “Put the kettle on, I’ve just got off the train and thought I’d surprise you!”

-Assessment periods are by far the hardest.
-Stress levels are all over the place and more often than not you’ll take your stress out on those closest to you (not the best idea when they live far away and you can’t make up quickly) It’s so important that you realize it’s not easy for either of you.
+Assessment periods are, by far, the hardest.
+Stress levels are all over the place and more often than not you’ll take your stress out on those closest to you (not the best idea when they live far away and you can’t make up quickly).
+It’s very important that you realize it’s not easy for either of you.